AhmedAlaaPhil/Assignment/README.md

 **prerequisite**
 1. JAVA jdk 11 or above installed in the system
 2. Maven 3.8.0 or above installed in the system (used maven 3.8.6)
-3. optional intellij ID
+3. optional intellij IDE

 **Run from command line**
+1. clone project to local environment : git clone https://github.com/AhmedAlaaPhil/Assignment.git
-1. navigate to project directory
+2. navigate to project directory
-2. open cmd in the project directory
+3. open cmd in the project directory
-3. write **mvn test** and press enter
+4. write **mvn test** and press enter

-**Run from intellij ID**
+**Run from intellij IDE**
 1. open project in intellij ID
 2. run testng.xml file